Best Tourist Attractions Of Cyprus

 Paphos Beach

 The main beach in Paphos is not a sandy beach, and the water is a little rougher than on the east side.
-The advantage of this beach, however, is that it gets sunsets, as it’s on the west side of the island.
+The advantage of this beach, however, is that it you can watch a sunset here as it’s on the west side of the island.
 If oceanside sunsets are your thing, Paphos may be a good option for you.
 Of course the archaeological sites here, and the other sites on the west side of the island (see below) are a draw too.

-Paphos was not my favorite beach or city (which was a little run down and neglected), but many like it, so I’ve added it here.
-I could not not find much detailed information on where to stay before visiting, so visited all the cities in this post to be able to write the details for you.
-At the very least, Paphos is worth a stop for the archaeological sites, Aphrodite’s Rock, and the Blue Lagoon, but not much more.
+Personally, Paphos was not my favorite beach or city (which was a little run down and neglected), but many like it, so I’ve added it here.
+I had a hard time understanding the best places to visit and stay in Cyprus before visiting, so visited all the cities in this post to be able to write the details for you.
+At the very least, Paphos is worth a stop for the archaeological sites, Aphrodite’s Rock, and the Blue Lagoon, but not much more in my humble opinion.
+If you feel differently, let me know please.

 That said, there are a few sandy beach spots, like at Alexander The Great Hotel, or at Lighthouse Beach beyond the Kato Paphos Archeological Park.
 If you’re looking for plush, thick sand, however, the options are limited.